 visual design

-Print-on-demand platforms are a unique type of online marketplace that allows artists to sell prints of their original works.
+Print-on-demand platforms are a unique online marketplace that allows artists to sell prints of their original works.
 These platforms take care of fulfillment, making it easier for artists to focus on creating their artwork.
-They offer artists the chance to reach a larger audience without the overhead costs of producing, storing, and shipping their art.
+They allow artists to reach a larger audience without the overhead costs of producing, storing, and shipping their art.

 • Society6